sanyaade-teachings/pippi/readme.md

 Save it as example.py and from the same directory type `pippi` to enter the interactive console.

-To play three voices of your example.py generator type:
+To play the example.py generator type:

-    ^_- play example 3
+    ^_- p example

+To find the playing voice ID:

+    ^_- i

+    1 example

-To stop all voices:
+To stop voice ID 1:

-    ^_- stop
+    ^_- s 1

 To have pippi reload the script to allow you to alter the code and hear the changes as it plays, type: